A Theory of Network Games Part 1: Utility Representations: Final Remarks

 With real-valued actions, if preferences exhibit a constant rate of substitution between opponents, we can take

-for some functions $f$ and $\gamma$, and constants $\{g_{ij}\}_{j \neq i}$.
-Results we derive using these functional forms apply to any game in which preferences satisfy these qualitative assumptions.
-Our findings thus clarify key assumptions that are common across different network games, and indeed they suggest a natural definition for what it means to be a network game.
+for some functions $b_i$ and $\gamma_i$, and constants $\{g_{ij}\}_{j \neq i}$.
+Results we derive using these functional forms apply to any game in which preferences satisfy these qualitative properties.
+Our findings thus clarify implicit assumptions in network game models, and indeed they suggest a natural definition for what it means to be a network game.
 Beyond providing a rationale for specific utilities, our results highlight relatively simple revealed preference conditions to test whether such models are appropriate.
 Our notion of bilateral strategic interactions exactly corresponds to ruling out a particular class of $4$-cycles in a player's preferences.

 By including ``Part I'' in our title, we deliberately call attention to unfinished business.
-In addition to their substance, our results in Section \ref{sec:agg} offer a proof of concept that can inform future work.
-With an additively separable utility in hand, it becomes easier to deduce implications from other qualitative assumptions on preferences.
+As our Theorems \ref{theo:CRS} and \ref{theo:linquad} demonstrate, with an additively separable utility in hand, it becomes easier to deduce implications from other qualitative assumptions on preferences.
 We expect similar techniques can also shed light on the relationship between network games and potential games.
 Conveniently, many network games studied in the literature are also potential games.
 This ensures that equilibria exist in pure strategies, and players can realistically learn how to play equilibria from feedback, even if the network is large and complex.
 In an ongoing project, which we expect will constitute ``Part II,'' we are working to identify revealed preference conditions implying that a network game has a potential, as well as a canonical form for that potential.

 Perhaps a more obvious next task is to derive substantive predictions in network models that do not depend on players having a particular utility function.
 Who takes higher or lower actions?
 How do shocks to one player's incentives propagate through the network?
 Who should we target for interventions?
 A popular approach to such questions assumes differentiable utilities and focuses on small shocks, so one can approximate changes using a linear system \citep[e.g.][]{Dasarathaetal2025}.
 A complementary approach might leverage our results to better understand responses to larger shocks.